-The best method to unstop a sink may depend on what’s clogging it.
+The best method to unstop a bathroom sink may depend on what’s clogging it.
 You can flush soap scum clogs with vinegar and baking soda or for bigger clogs, a plunger or drain snake work best.
 Finding out why your drain is clogged is the best way to figure out how to unclog it.

 8 Ways to Unclog a Bathroom Sink